-New Jersey trails are chock full of old building foundations, mines, and cemeteries from abandoned towns of yesteryear, which can make for a spooky time on the trail.
+New Jersey trails are chock full of old buildings, mines, and cemeteries from abandoned towns of yesteryear, which can make for a spooky time on the trail.

 And if you dip into the candy stash early and chuck a few fun-size Snickers in your backpack… well, we won’t tell.

-Check out the suggested Halloween hikes below or for some haunted, spooky, and full moon organized hikes happening in October 2016, check out “Halloween Hikes in New Jersey“.
+Check out the suggested Halloween hikes below or for some haunted, spooky, and full moon organized hikes happening in October 2018, check out “Halloween Hike Events in New Jersey“.

 How could a hike to Ghost Lake not top our list?
 And ‘Shades of Death Road’ – awesome.

 The story goes something like this… Jenny was a 9-year old girl who lived long ago in a small house under a high cliff.
 While picking berries one day, a Native American surprised her.

 She called out to her father in terror and he yelled back, “Jump, Jenny Jump!”
 Since she always did what her father told her, she jumped from the cliff… to her death.

 Way to go, daddy-o.